KushtrimVisoka/kosovoelections/README.md

 Source: Central Election Commission of Kosovo (<https://www.kqz-ks.org>).

-Data processing is done in R, using different packages.
+The data were taken from the CEC website and processed in R using different packages.
 In cases where XLSX files were not accessible, PDF files were used and processed using the {pdftools} package.

+Disclaimer: This package does not have any connection with the CEC or other public institutions in Kosovo.
+I do not claim or guarantee the accuracy of the data in this package.
+I disclaim any responsibility or liability for errors and omissions.

+For the official and certified election results, please refer to the CEC website.

 ### Data availability